 Casa Latina is the only Latino-led and Latino-focused organization in Hampshire County.
 Our mission is to promote self-sufficiency and a sense of community among local Latinos.
 We endeavor to fulfill this commitment by working directly with Latino residents to develop educational, access, and action programming based on the community’s capabilities and needs.

 Growing with the community

 As our community has grown and changed over the years, so has Casa Latina.
 The Latino population in Hampshire County has expanded significantly during the agency’s existence, and all demographic indicators point to its continued growth.
 In 1980, Latinos constituted 1.25% of the county’s population.
-Today, in Amherst and Northampton – the county’s most heavily populated municipalities – Latinos comprise, respectively, 6.2% and 5.2% of the population.
+Today, in Amherst and Northampton – the county’s most heavily populated municipalities – Latinos comprise, respectively, 10% of the Hampshire County population.
 In the Amherst and Northampton schools, Latino children represent 11.8% and 11.2% of overall enrollment.